 Ekta Kapoor’s Alt Balaji has programs with names like “Gandi Baat”, “X.X.X.
 Uncensored”, “Ragini M.M.S.
 Returns”, as if the 2 movies we suffered through weren’t enough.
 They make it abundantly clear that they are trying to lure people with the promise of soft-core porn.

 Amazon Prime’s “4 More Shots Please” with its eye-rolling name, ill-defined characters and fake accented characters have ridiculous dialogues like “Uda de Tatte pe laat” and “the difference between men and condoms is that condoms have changed they’re no longer thick and insensitive” Yikes!

 The show tries to attract the audience by use of such dialogues which are unneeded.
 Sexual liberation is a part of feminism but feminism is much more than this.

-Another show “Mirzapur” has a person being forced to fire a faulty gun which mutilates his fingers after he complained about the gun severing his another palm.
+Another show “Mirzapur” has a person being forced to fire a faulty gun that mutilates his fingers after he complained about the gun severing his other palm.
 The culprit then drives over the fingers with his car.